EndeavourAccuracy/FOSSTube/README.txt

 ===[1 - ABOUT]=================================================================

-FOSSTube v1.5 (February 2022)
+FOSSTube v1.6 (December 2022)
-Copyright (C) 2020-2022 Norbert de Jonge <mail@norbertdejonge.nl>
+Copyright (C) 2020-2022 Norbert de Jonge <nlmdejonge@gmail.com>

 A free and open-source video sharing content management system.

-The FOSSTube website can be found at [ https://www.fosstube.org/ ].
+The FOSSTube website can be found at [ https://github.com/EndeavourAccuracy/FOSSTube ].
-Its GitHub repository at [ https://github.com/EndeavourAccuracy/FOSSTube ].

 ===[2 - LICENSE/DISCLAIMER]====================================================